You might be just starting your eCommerce store or have already been running your store for the last few months.

 He talks about the abundance of goods and services available now.
-Understand How it is not anymore about pitching your product as a requirement for your customers.
+Understand How it is no anymore about pitching your product as a requirement for your customers.

-There is only too little stuff to sell in the world which a customer cannot get elsewhere.
+There is only too little stuff to sell in the world that a customer cannot get elsewhere.